igrishaev/soothe/README.md

 (s/def ::port ->int)

-(sth/def `->int "Cannot coerce the value to integer.")
+(sth/def `->int "Cannot coerce the value to an integer.")

 (sth/explain-data ::port "dunno")
-;; you'll get "Cannot coerce the value to integer."
+;; you'll get "Cannot coerce the value to an integer."
 ~~~

 ### Special messages